doghouch/Multiple-SSH/README.md

 # MultipleSSH
+## Introduction
 An open-source program to perform SSH commands on multiple servers.
 It is (essentially) a "dumbed down" version of PSSH (parallel-ssh).

+## Use
+This program has only been tested with Python 3.7+.
+Once you have that installed, open the Python file and edit the "HOSTNAMES" list to something like the following:

+    HOSTNAMES = ["your.hostname:8888", "user@second-server.hostname"]

 # WARNING